CooLNuanfeng/axios-repeat-abandon/README.md

   axiosRepeatAbandon(axios,{
     time: 800
+    cancelRepeat: false
   })
   ```

 # config

 - time: Identified as the number of milliseconds repeat request, default time 800 millisecond
-- cancelRepeat: Cancel a repeat request limit,  Not open by default
+- cancelRepeat: Whether to cancel the repeated request limit, the total configuration, the default false is not enabled, a single request can overwrite the global configuration, that is, the following example

 # example